evolvedbinary/hsg-project-wiki/Setup.md

 1. Go to https://www.oxygenxml.com/xml_editor/software_archive_editor.html and download the edition of oXygen 17.1 called, "OS X 10.8 and later."
 Direct link: http://archives.oxygenxml.com/Oxygen/Editor/InstData17.1/MacOSX/VM/oxygen.tar.gz.
 Open the downloaded file, and drag the oXygen folder to your `Applications` folder (in Finder, select `Go` > `Applications`).

-1. Drag the `oXygen XML Editor` icon onto your Dock.
+1. Drag the `oXygen XML Editor` icon onto your Dock so you can always get to it easily.

 1. Start oXygen and paste in the license key provided to you during your training when prompted.